An official website of the United States government

 Federal government websites always use a .gov or .mil domain.
 Before sharing sensitive information online, make sure you’re on a .gov or .mil site by inspecting your browser’s address (or “location”) bar.

 This site is also protected by an SSL (Secure Sockets Layer) certificate that’s been signed by the U.S. government.
 The https:// means all transmitted data is encrypted — in other words, any information or browsing history that you provide is transmitted securely.

-The Research Briefs is a quarterly newsletter containing recent ARS findings in human nutrition, food freshness and safety, and new foods and varieties.
+The Research Briefs present concise and timely updates about ARS research in human nutrition, food freshness and safety, and new foods.

 Web visitors can search the newsletter, including past issues.
 They can also sign up to receive future issues of the Briefs by e-mail.

 Included in the August 2002 issue:

 Besides being fun to eat, watermelon is a delicious source of lycopene--a health-promoting phytonutrient.

 Teens who eat breakfast are two to five times more likely than their breakfast-skipping counterparts to get at least two-thirds of the daily Recommended Dietary Intakes of many essential vitamins and minerals.